Visual editor

 Section titled “Markdown body”Body content below the frontmatter is edited in a separate markdown editor.
 The editor supports MDX components, so you can use custom Astro components inline with your prose.
 Changes to the body update the live preview automatically.

-Section titled “Save, publish, and review”The visual editor provides three actions for persisting your work:
+Section titled “Save and publish”The visual editor provides two actions for persisting your work:

 Next steps

-- AI assistant — Use Studio’s AI tools to generate content, manage files, and automate editing workflows
+- AI assistant — Use Studio’s AI tools to generate content, manage files, and update styling